18F/ux-guide/.github/ISSUE_TEMPLATE/18f-team--basic-issue-tracking-template.md

 While it might seem redundant, we have one team that manages issues across multiple products, and these labels help us keep our wires straight!
 _______________________________________________________

 **Background**
 _What should we consider when addressing this issue?_

+### Point of contact on this issue
+Who can folks follow-up with if we have questions?

 **Acceptance criteria _(we'll know we're done when…)_**
 - [ ]
 - [ ]

+**Timeline**
+Does this need to happen in the next two weeks?

+- [ ] Yes
+- [ ] No

+How much time do you anticipate this work taking?

 **Tasks**
 - [ ] ...